Shannon Meehan

 Shannon P. Meehan is a public speaker, author of a critically acclaimed memoir and spokesman for veterans' issues.
 He is a retired captain in the United States Army.
 He was a tank platoon leader in the 1st Cavalry Division.
 He served with the U.S. Army in the Iraq War, where he earned the Bronze Star, the Purple Heart, and an Army Commendation Medal for Valor, among other honors.
 In September 2007, Meehan was injured in an IED strike during the Battle of Baqubah.
 Meehan spent two years completing rehabilitation and was officially retired in November 2009.
 Through speaking engagements across the country, Meehan has become a spokesperson for veterans suffering from traumatic brain injury and post traumatic stress disorder.
 Meehan, now retired, is finishing his degree to become an English teacher.
 He taught at North Penn High School in Lansdale, Pennsylvania, during the final part of the 2013–2014 school year.

 Early life

-Born and raised in Upper Darby, Pennsylvania, Meehan attended Upper Darby High School, where in 2001, he was inducted into the Hall of Fame for his accomplishments in the sport of wrestling.
+Born and raised in Upper Darby Township, Pennsylvania, Meehan attended Upper Darby High School, where in 2001, he was inducted into the Hall of Fame for his accomplishments in the sport of wrestling.
 He then attended the Virginia Military Institute, where he lettered in an NCAA Division I wrestling program and graduated as a Distinguished Military graduate and president of an honor society in 2005.
 He also studied at Oxford University, as well as receiving his master's degree in English at Villanova University.